nginxinc/nginx-wiki/source/modules/lua.rst

 The Lua code may make `API calls <NGINX API for Lua_>`_ and is executed as a new spawned coroutine in an independent global environment (i.e. a sandbox).

-Note that this handler always runs *after* the standard |HttpRewriteModule|.
+Note that this handler always runs *after* the standard ngx_http_rewrite_module.
 So the following will work as expected:

 .. code-block:: nginx